-The inverse of $I{\tau}(\theta)$ can serve as an approximation to the baseline covariance of the direct estimator of $\theta$ (without TAC reconstruction) based on list-mode data.
-However, in cases where the kinetic model is under development, it can be preferable to first estimate a TAC, and then fit various kinetic models to the TAC reconstruction.
+The inverse of $I{\tau}(\theta)$ can serve as an approximation to the baseline covariance of the direct estimator of θ (without TAC reconstruction) based on list-mode data.
+However, in cases where the kinetic model is under development, it can be preferable to first estimate a TAC, and then fit various kinetic models to it.